Padma-78/JavaScript_Projects/README.md

 ## Contact

-For any inquiries or feedback, please reach out via [your email] or connect with me on [LinkedIn](https://www.linkedin.com/in/padmach-behera/).
+For any inquiries or feedback, connect with me on [LinkedIn](https://www.linkedin.com/in/padmach-behera/).

 ---